mschof/ParticleSwarmOptimization/README.md

 - [ulysses16](http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/ulysses16.tsp)
 - [berlin52](http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/berlin52.tsp)

-For ulysses16 there are more then a trillion possible routes, and yet PSO manages to approximate it very well in just a few seconds.
+For *ulysses16* there are more then a trillion possible routes, and yet PSO manages to approximate it quite good in just a few seconds.

 ## PSO Termination Conditions
 There are several conditions that can be used for the PSO algorithm in order to know when to stop: